How to get started in a real estate photography career

 Even if you do shoot with a unique perspective and style, there are still a few steps you’ll likely need to take to get your foot in the door.
 First, it’s crucial to have a solid resume.
-Thanks to easy editing programs and smartphones with increasingly-impressive cameras, it’s easy for almost anyone to consider themselves a photographer these days.
+Thanks to easy editing programs, online services and smartphones with increasingly-impressive cameras, it’s easy for almost anyone to consider themselves a photographer these days.
 You can set yourself apart by listing hard skills, soft skills, transferable skills, and experience on a resume.
 Be clear about your abilities and what makes you different.

 Like any other industry, sometimes it’s “who you know” that can give you your first break.
 Networking is important in any type of business, but because real estate focuses on such a target group, who you know within the industry can help you land a job.
 Whether you have a friend who is a real estate agent or know someone who works in marketing, talk to them about any opportunities that might give you a chance to showcase your skills.

 Decide how you’re going to work

 There are a few options to consider when you’re getting started as a real estate photographer.
 You can work for a real estate agency, a marketing agency that specializes in home management, or choose to be a freelancer/contractor.